rdkcentral/rdk-halif-hdmi_cec/CONTRIBUTING.md

-Contributing
+# Contributing
-This sourcetree is a POC at the moment, and will migrate to rdkcentral codespace in GitHub, there is no requirement from development point of view to have multiple git repo's.
-As part of the POC a single source of truth is now possible, due to the versioning of the interfaces.

-Each of the hals will be split into separate git repo's and these will be controlled with documentation, doxygen commands, and tests released against a fixed version.

-RDK-V HdmiCec HAL (Versioned Addition)

-If you wish to make code contributions to this project, the source is hosted at github.com/comcast-sky.
+- If you wish to make code contributions to this project, the source is hosted at [github.com/rdkcentral](https://github.com/rdkcentral).

-You can submit your changes for review via that site, and they will be reviewed for including in the next tag if required.
+You can submit your changes for review via that site, by raising an issue in github, (https://github.com/rdkcentral/xxxx/issues), and following the sequence below.

-Please follow the workflow when making a contribution.
+- create a branch with a name follow the guidelines gh(x)_(synopsis)
+- where x is the ticket number
+- where synopsis is a short synopsis for the reason for the branch.
+- create a pull request (https://github.com/rdkcentral/xxxx/compare) when the code changes are ready for review.
+- The team will review, and if accepted your changes will be merged to the mainline.

-In order to contribute code, first-time users are requested to agree to the license.
+- In order to contribute code, first-time users are requested to agree to the [license](https://wiki.rdkcentral.com/signup.action).

+- where `xxxx` is your module name